 Now, let’s break down what each component of the above statement accomplishes.
 The target audience describes who you serve and want to attract.
 Get very specific about demographics, behaviors, needs, and desires.
 The next point, i.e., the brand name, is a quick customer identifier.
 Use the official brand name, such as SmashBrand, or accepted shorthand, i.e., SB.

 The frame of reference explains your product, service, or category.
 It provides context.
 For example, “an athletic apparel company.”
 Finally, the critical benefit and differentiator convey your unique primary value.
-It is the heart of your product positioning as well.
+It is also the heart of your product positioning.

 This easy-to-follow positioning statement template gives a formula for briefly capturing the brand essence and standout positioning.
 While the content you fill in will require strategic thinking, the structure gives you a model for putting the pieces together into a cohesive statement.